dell/terraform-provider-ome/docs/data-sources/groupdevices_info.md

 limitations under the License.
 */

-# Get Deviceid's and servicetags of all devices that belong to a specified list of groups
+# Get Group Info, Deviceids and servicetags of all devices that belong to a specified list of groups
 data "ome_groupdevices_info" "gd" {
   device_group_names = ["WINDOWS", "WINDOWS-10"]
 }